yokessh/yoke/readme.md

 With security in mind, all information about your servers is encrypted using **AES 256**.

 **NOTICE** The encryption key is also stored into your computer, Yoke encryption only makes it harder for users to identify and decrypt the information.
-But just like SSH private keys, it does not protects against people getting access to your filesystem.
+But just like SSH private keys, it does not protect against people getting access to your filesystem.

 ### Installation